emmanuelm8410/github-tutorial/README.md

 This command tells you where you are in your file or any changes made and tracks it all.
  * `git add`

- This command adds in all the files into the staging area
+ This command adds in all the files into the staging area.
  * `git add --all`

 This command adds in all the changes and even the deleted files
  * `git commit`

- This command records changes to the repository
+ This command records changes to the repository.
+The proper way to write `gti commit` is, `git commit -m`.
+With the "m" you would be able to write a message after the "-m" so it would look like, `git commmit -m "anything you'd like"`. **Always** use `git add .` before you do a commit.

 ---
 ## Rolling Back Changes
 * Roll back Changes is like undoing the changes you've made with the power of git If you'd like to practice, [click this link](https://github.com/emmanuelm8410/rollback-scavenger-hunt)
-* First in these rollback changes you _need_ to type in `git status`.
+* First before you start to do rollback changes you would need to fork this repository.
+So in the top right corner you would see the "fork" button.
+Press on it and you  would see the whole repository for you.